 - Incomplete: Missing data in key fields, such as company size, industry, or title.

-The reasons for cleaning Salesforce data
+The reasons for a Salesforce data cleaning

 Good data is crucial for maximizing team productivity, reaching business goals, and staying ahead of the competition.
 But good data also has several benefits for your organization’s day-to-day operations.
 With high-quality data, every team can make more informed and confident decisions that propel the business forward.
 Good data also helps teams with more strategic audience targeting that increase the effectiveness of campaigns.

-💡Did you know?
+Did you know?
 Using FormAssembly to automate data collection workflows can help reduce errors, accelerate processes, and increase productivity for your team.

 Good data ultimately improves your organization’s relationship with customers.
 Quality information about your customers means you can better understand their needs and provide more appealing products or services.
 Along with improving customer satisfaction, good data also helps improve the productivity and efficiency of your team.
 Additionally, quality data opens your organization to greater and more targeted opportunities that increase your competitive advantage and profitability.

-Four tips for an effective data cleanse
+Four tips for effective data cleaning

 Several best practices exist that can help you improve the cleanliness of your organization’s data.
 Data cleaning is not a one-time task, but an ongoing process that helps ensure the long-term quality of this data as well.
 Follow these four tips to increase the effectiveness of your Salesforce data cleanse.